Medic1111/M11-STUDIO-REDUX/README.md

 Payments processed with Stripe

-Email integration with twilio's sendgrid and nodemailer
+Email notification integration with twilio's sendgrid and nodemailer

-GoDaddy Registry for domain
+State management with React-Redux and Redux-Toolkit

 ## Compromises: